alchen99/spinnaker.github.io/reference/halyard/commands.md

 `SEARCH`: The name of the search to operate on.
  * `--add-read-permission`: Add this permission to the list of read permissions.
  * `--add-write-permission`: Add this permission to the list of write permissions.
- * `--base-url`: The base url your artifactory search is reachable at.
+ * `--base-url`: The base url your Artifactory search is reachable at.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
- * `--groupId`: The group id in your artifactory to be searched.
+ * `--groupId`: The group id in your Artifactory to be searched.
  * `--no-validate`: (*Default*: `false`) Skip validation.
- * `--password`: The password of the artifactory user to authenticate as.
+ * `--password`: The password of the Artifactory user to authenticate as.
  * `--read-permissions`: A user must have at least one of these roles in order to view this build search or use it as a trigger source.
  * `--remove-read-permission`: Remove this permission from the list of read permissions.
  * `--remove-write-permission`: Remove this permission from the list of write permissions.
- * `--repo`: The repo in your artifactory to be searched.
+ * `--repo`: The Maven repo in your Artifactory to be searched.
- * `--username`: The username of the artifactory user to authenticate as.
+ * `--username`: The username of the Artifactory user to authenticate as.
  * `--write-permissions`: A user must have at least one of these roles in order to be able to run jobs on this build search.

 ---
 ## hal config repository artifactory search get

-Get the specified search details for artifactory.
+Get the specified search details for the Artifactory Maven repository.

 #### Usage
 ```